 Breast reduction (reduction mammoplasty)

-Women with large breasts are forced to suffer problems with their shoulders and back as well as difficulty in dressing and wearing fashions which all seem to be designed for slender, small figured women.
+People with large breasts may suffer problems with their shoulders and back as well as difficulty in dressing.
 Breast reduction surgery addresses a variety of conditions such as macromastia (over-sized breasts) and breast ptosis, the sagging of the breasts.
 Any asymmetry existing prior to your surgery will persist afterwards, but this will be discussed with you prior to your surgery.

 Reduction mammoplasty involves the removal of excess adipose fat, skin, glandular tissue, and suspensory ligaments to produce a bust with breasts of proportionate size, aesthetic contour and appearance.
 The nipple is generally also re-positioned to a higher location.
 The operation can also be performed on males to address gynaecomastia.